 - The Spirit of ’68 endowment committee is hosting the 10th Annual Capital District Feminist Studies Consortium Conference on Friday, February 25th.
 More information can be found here.

-- The Spirit of '68 is also putting together a panel discussion on Critical Race Theory for April 2022.
+- The Spirit of '68 is also put together a panel discussion on Critical Race Theory for April 2022.

-- The Mission Office in partnership with First-Year Seminar, and Athletics is hosting Fr.
+- The Mission Office in partnership with First-Year Seminar, and Athletics host Fr.
 Dan Horan, OFM, Ph.D., for his talk "A Siena Saints Guide to Racism and Privilege: Franciscan Values on Siena's Campus," on Wednesday, November 3 at 7 PM in the Maloney Great Room.
-This will be followed by small group, student-led discussion, concluding with "Where Do We Go From Here?"
+This was followed by small group, student-led discussion, concluding with "Where Do We Go From Here?"
 Closing remarks from President Gibson on "Strengthening the Bonds of Racial Justice."
-The event will also include Cocktails and Conversation with Fr.
-Dan for all interested faculty, administrators and staff.
-Registration is required for all events.